verus-83/web-otp/README.md

 Task<Void> task = client.startSmsRetriever();
 ```

-Secondly, Safari on iOS has a declarative [autocomplete](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element) API that provides an integration with the native keyboard.
-Here is a cod snippet:
+Secondly, Safari on iOS has a declarative [autocomplete](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element) API that provides an integration with the native keyboard. iOS applies heuristics to extract OTPs from SMSes to pass it back to the `<input>` element.
+Here is what it looks like:

 ```html
 <input autocomplete="one-time-code"/>